geotools/geotools/docs/user/library/http/index.rst

 ------------

 Supports calling external HTTP services by a common client API.
 The API is defined by two interfaces HTTPClient and HTTPResponse.
-To create an implementation of the HTTPClient we're offering a factory through HTTPFactoryFinder.
+To create an implementation of the HTTPClient we're offering a factory through HTTPClientFinder.

 **Maven**::